4d/docs/docs/API/fileClass.md

 The `.getAppInfo()` function <!-- REF #fileClass.getAppInfo().Summary -->returns the contents of a **.exe** or **.plist** file information as an object<!-- END REF -->.

-The function can only be used with an existing .exe or .plist file.
+The function must be used with an existing .exe or .plist file.
 If the file does not exist on disk or is not a valid .exe or .plist file, the function returns an empty object (no error is generated).

+> The function only supports .plist files in xml format (text-based).
+An error is returned if it is used with a .plist file in binary format.

 **Returned object with a .exe file**